-Two-Year Master's Program: Early graduate student selection Apart from the subject group below, examination times and content will be the same as for general selection.
+Two-Year Master's Program: Early graduate student selection \Apart from the subject group below, examination times and content will be the same as for general selection.

-Group 3 Machine and Intelligence Written English examinations Applicants must provide at the time of application their original TOEFL [®] Test or TOEIC [®] Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
-The scoresheet is the Examinee's Score Record in the case of TOEFL [®] Test, and the Official Score Certificate in the case of TOEIC [®] Test.
-When submitting the TOEFL [®] Test Official Score Report, please ensure that U.S. ETS sends it to GSIS by the final day of application.
+Group 3 Machine and Intelligence Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC®Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+The scoresheet is the Examinee's Score Record in the case of TOEFL®Test, and the Official Score Certificate in the case of TOEIC®Test.
+When submitting the TOEFL®Test Official Score Report, please ensure that U.S. ETS sends it to GSIS by the final day of application.
 (For mailing, GSIS's DI code is 2149.)
 Applicants whose native language is English should contact GSIS on an individual basis.
 With the exception of applicants whose native language is English, if an applicant cannot provide an original score report from the TOEIC public test, the application request will not be accepted.
 (However, if the applicant is submitting a scoresheet of the TOEIC public test, it can be accepted after the application period.
 In such a case, unless the original scoresheet is submitted by the deadline, the applicant will be classified as having "failed.")
-Mathematics A 29 August 9:30-11:00 (Meeting time 9:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 29 August 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 30 August 9:00-12:00 (Meeting time 8:30) Select two out of the following eight subjects: thermodynamics, fluid mechanics, material dynamics, mechanical dynamics, control engineering, material physics, electromagnetics and quantum mechanics.
-Notes: Some applicants are exempted from the written examinations depending on academic transcripts.
-Oral 31 August 13:30- (Meeting time 13:00) examination Applicants will be asked about their (expected) graduation research and their research goals following admission, etc. (You do not need to fill in the 'Presentation Title at the Oral Exam' column on the application form.)
+Mathematics A 27 August 9:30-11:00 (Meeting time 9:00) Differential and integral calculus, linear algebra, vector analysis Mathematics B 27 August 13:30-15:00 Ordinary differential equations, Partial differential equations, Fourier series and transform, Laplace transform Specialized subjects 28 August 9:00-12:00 (Meeting time 8:30) Select two out of the following five subjects: thermodynamics, fluid mechanics, material dynamics, mechanical dynamics and control engineering.
+Notes: Some applicants are exempted from the written examinations depending on academic 0.1 transcripts.
+Oral 29 August 13:30- (Meeting time 13:00) examination Applicants will be asked about their (expected) graduation research and their research goals following admission, etc. (You do not need to fill in the 'Presentation Title at the Oral Exam' column on the application form.)